Frequently Asked Questions

 What is the financial incentive?

 The Alliance will pay producers $100 per acre or animal unit, per year, for voluntary adoption of climate-smart practices.

-Qualifying underserved producers will receive an additional equity payment valued at 25% of the baseline $100/unit.
+Producers that qualify as Historically Underserved will receive an additional equity payment valued at 25% of the baseline $100/unit.
 The public environmental benefits – soil health, water quality, pollinator and wildlife habitat and air quality – are estimated to exceed this financial incentive.

 The Alliance will also partner with the Sustainable Food Lab to develop a prototype climate-smart certificate that producers can use to market climate-smart commodities to the American public.
+More information about the certificate and marketing opportunities will be available soon.

 How do producers receive their payments, and when?

 Once a Producer Agreement has been signed, payments are made in three installments: 50% is released after enrollment is complete, 25% is paid six months into the contract, and the final payment is released when the required data has been submitted and verified by Virginia Tech.
-See the Producer Guide for complete payment details.
+See the Alliance Producer Guide for complete payment details.

 The final payment is guaranteed to farmers as long as they fulfill the terms and conditions set forth in the Producer Agreement.